kitchenplan/kitchenplan/README.md

 Kitchenplan is a small tool to fully automate the installation and configuration of an OSX workstation (or server for that matter) using Chef.
 But while doing so manually is not a trivial undertaking, Kitchenplan has abstracted away all the hard parts.

+## Important

+I'm currently working on a brand new way of running Kitchenplan.
+If you are using Kitchenplan, please use [version2](https://github.com/kitchenplan/kitchenplan/blob/version2/README.md) for now.

 ## To Do

 * debug options